-A private sewer lateral is a pipe that connects your property to the City’s main sewer line.
-This connection is usually located in the street or within an easement at any of your sides or backyard.
+A sewer lateral is the connection from private property to the City’s main sewer line, this connection is usually located in the street or within an easement in your side yard or backyard.
 Improper maintenance may result in a sewage spill which can cause damage to private property and the environment.
-In Santa Barbara, property owners are responsible for maintaining the sewer lateral from the building, up to and including the connection or tap to the City sewer main.
-Refer to Santa Barbara Municipal Code Section 14.44.160 for more information on maintenance responsibilities.
+In Santa Barbara, the property owner is responsible for maintaining their sewer lateral from the building up to and including the connection or “tap” to the City sewer main.
+See Santa Barbara Municipal Code Section 14.44.160 for more information on maintenance responsibilities.
 The Santa Barbara Municipal Code is available at qcode.us/codes/santabarbara/.

-SLIP’s purpose is to address the high number of private sewage spills occurring in Santa Barbara by inspecting sewer laterals using video recordings conducted by a certified inspector or plumber.
-Inspection results are provided to the City by property owners or plumbers to determine next steps, repair, replacement, or rehabilitation of sewer lateral to a compliant state, to ensure public health and safety.
+SLIP was initiated in 2007 to address the high number of private sewage spills occurring in Santa Barbara by inspecting sewer laterals using video inspections conducted by a Certified Plumbing Inspector.
+Inspection results are provided to the City by property owners to determine next steps (repair, replacement, or rehabilitation of sewer lateral) to ensure public health and safety.

-Many private sewer laterals in Santa Barbara are over 50 years old.
-A defect can be a sign of additional or larger issues.
-The age and material of the sewer lateral can cause it to be vulnerable to root intrusion and structural failure, which may cause blockages and backups within private sewer lateral.
+Many laterals in Santa Barbara are over 50 years old.
+In many cases, one defect can be a sign of larger issues.
+The age and material can cause a sewer lateral to be vulnerable to root intrusion which may cause blockages and backups within your sewer lateral.

-Yes.
 The contractor or plumber you hire should provide you a copy of your sewer lateral inspection.
-If you are unable to receive one, you can contact us to request a copy.
-Please note, the City stores inspection videos for a limited time.

 Your property may have more than one private sewer lateral, City staff may have observed roots, a structural defect, or a defective connection on that sewer lateral.